 2. Install the Moz Bar Chrome Extension.
 This handy extension will allow you to check some other things on this list, so get it right now!
 It’s free.
-Just this link or Google “Moz Chrome Extension” while using the Chrome browser and install it.
+Just Google “Moz Chrome Extension” while using the Chrome browser and install it.
 It will be a little black button with an “M” on it.
 Go to your website, and while on the home page click on the “M” button, then go to the left side of the drop down and click on the green floppy disk icon (remember those?) to perform some free and important SEO checks.

-3. Does your site have an SSL certificate?
+3. Is your site have an SSL certificate?
 Look at your site where you input the URL and see if you have the “little green padlock”.
 This is a Google ranking factor.
 Most hosting companies now include or will sell you a single site SSL certificate.

 4. Using the Moz bar, check your titles, H1’s and H2’s to see if they are the correct lengths (titles should be around 65-75 characters and Meta descriptions should be around 150) Also your H1 can be your brand or keyword (or both) and you can check if you are using your main keywords.
 Check this for each page of your site.
 This is what I do for an SEO audit and is the most common problem.
 Pro developer tip: install the basic (free) Yoast SEO plugin which will help you write meta descriptions (aka “snippets”).